fpcorso/data-blog/content/2024-02-16-stop-words.md

 ## Next Steps

-Now that you have worked with using stop words, you should explore using them in any of your text analysis.
-You can take this a step farther by reviewing the words in the stop words lists and removing or adding words based on your objectives and text.
+Now that you have worked with using stop words, you should explore using them in any of your text analyses.
+You can take this further by reviewing the words in the stop words lists and removing or adding words based on your objectives and text.
 For example, if you are working with tweets from X, you might want to add "rt" or "like" to the list.